lmalvins/base-ui-api-taf/README.md

 ## Test File Structure
 The test structure is set up using `search-spec` files to describe the main functionalities to be tested.
-- A main `test.describe` with a generic scenario in case we need to check multiple plans.
+- A main `test.describe` With a high level test description.
 - A `test.beforeEach` to handle common prerequisites such as **cookie acceptance** and **notification handling**.
 - A `test` for the specific plan to check with its respectives `test.step`.
     - A step to **Search for a Specific Country**.
     - A step to **Navigate to the First eSIM Plan**.
     - A final step to **Verify Plan Details** according to the requirements in the provided document.

 Given the multiple elements to validate, a **soft assertion strategy** is used to validate them without stopping the execution on the first failure.